 There are two very good reasons why you should try to improve your site’s page load times: user experience and improved search ranking.

-User Experience Generally speaking, most users are not happy waiting excessively long for a page to load, especially if they are browsing multiple pages on the same site with the same wait times.
+User Experience.
+Generally speaking, most users are not happy when they are waiting a long time for a page to load, especially if they are browsing multiple pages on the same site with the same wait times.
 It stands to reason that the faster a user’s browser can load a page, the better experience that user will have.

 Below are a few quick ways that you can improve your load times with your .htaccess file.
 I definitely recommend backing up the original file and testing your site after each change before finalizing any update.